 In the autumn of 1893 it was observed that the “..the courthouse and police buildings have been thoroughly done up and now quite an ornament to that portion of the town.”13

 Closure of the Bungendore Court of Petty Sessions

 As mentioned above, the Bungendore Court ceased operating in the 1970s.
-In 1975, the Bungendore Court of Petty Sessions was officially abolished under legislation passed in 1902: see the NSW Government Gazette No.50, 27 March 1975, p.1183.
+In 1975, the Bungendore Court of Petty Sessions was officially abolished under legislation passed in 1902: NSW Government Gazette No.50, 27 March 1975, p.1183.